Leo Soriano: Episcopal ministry

-Soriano was elected as Bishop on the 5th ballot during the 2000 Philippines Central Conference held in Cabanatuan, Philippines.
-The overwhelming support and his early election in the 5th Ballot was unprecedented in the history of the United Methodist Church in the Philippines.
-His election was an indication of the Filipino Methodists desire for change in their church politics.
-The personal background of Leo, having family roots from the North of the country yet living and representing the South, became a symbol of the desire of the Church to be all-inclusive and intentional in representing equally all ethnic groups of the country.

 He served as the Resident Bishop of the Davao episcopal area, one of three episcopal areas of the Philippines, for 12 years (2000-2012).
 His offices were in the Spottswood Methodist Center in Kidapawan City.
-In 2004 he was appointed to a four-year position as one of four voting members of the General Council on Finance and Administration of the United Methodist Church.
+In 2004 he was appointed to a four-year position as one of four voting members of the General Council on Finance and Administration of the UM.
 He has served as a member of the UMC Council of Bishops, the UMC General Council on Ministries, and the cross denominational organizations Christian Conference of Asia and National Council of Churches in the Philippines.